Our products

 Can toasts be prepared in advance?

 The bread base with cream or tomato can be prepared up to 30 minutes before serving.
 However, smoked salmon and fresh herbs should always be added at the time of serving.
 If you assemble everything too far in advance, the bread absorbs moisture from the salmon and the base, loses its crispness, and the toast becomes soft and unappetizing.
-For large events, prepare the bases and have the ingredients cut, but assemble at the moment.
+For large events, prepare the bases and have the ingredients cut, but assemble right before serving.

 How many toasts should I estimate per person as an appetizer?

-As an appetizer before a main meal, estimate 2 to 3 toasts per person.
-As a light dinner or informal main course, increase to 4 or 5 toasts per person.
-In terms of smoked salmon, this equates to about 50 to 80 grams per person for an appetizer and 100 to 120 grams if the toasts are the main dish.
-Offering two or three different varieties is always more attractive than serving all the same.
+As an appetizer before a main meal or dinner, estimate 2 to 3 toasts per person.
+For a light dinner or informal main course, increase to 4 or 5 toasts per person.
+In terms of smoked salmon, this equates to about 50 to 80 grams per person for an appetizer and 100 to 120 grams if the toasts are the main course.
+Offering two or three different varieties is always more appealing than serving all the same ones.

 What is the difference between cold-smoked and hot-smoked salmon?

-Cold smoking cures the salmon with salt and exposes it to smoke at less than 30 degrees for hours.
+Cold smoking cures salmon with salt and exposes it to smoke at less than 30 degrees Celsius for hours.
 The result is a silky, flexible, and translucent texture, ideal for folding and placing on toasts.
-Hot smoking cooks the salmon at 60 to 80 degrees: the texture is firm, opaque, and flakes easily, with a more intense and smoky flavor.
-For most of these toasts, cold-smoked works best because it allows for elegant folds and has a more subtle flavor that doesn't overpower other ingredients.
+Hot smoking cooks salmon at 60 to 80 degrees Celsius: the texture is firm, opaque, and easily flakes, with a more intense and smoky flavor.
+For most of these toasts, cold smoking works best because it allows for elegant folds and has a more subtle flavor that doesn't dominate other ingredients.

 Can smoked salmon be frozen?